Frank M. Guillot, FAIA, NCARB

 NCARB President 2004-2005

 Frank M. Guillot, FAIA, NCARB, Burlington, VT, was first appointed to the Vermont Board of Architects in 1991 and was elected chair from 1994-1999.
-He was reappointed to the Vermont Board in 2007, and is currently serving as the Board’s vice chair.
+He was reappointed to the Vermont Board in 2007, and served until 2018.
 Guillot began volunteering for NCARB in 1992, joining the Architect Registration Examination® (ARE®) Subcommittee for Building Design.
 He went on to serve on the Examination, Internship (now called the Experience), International Relations, Practice Education, and Procedures and Documents committees, as well as several other ARE subcommittees.

 In 1999, Guillot was elected by his peers to serve on the NCARB Board of Directors as the director of Region 1, which is comprised of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
 He also served terms as treasurer, second vice president, and first vice president before being elected NCARB President in 2004.